 An AMR survey measures small variations in Earth's magnetic field caused by different rock types and the naturally occurring radiation coming from the ground.
 AMR surveys use passive sensors, are non-invasive and do not disturb the ground.
 For more information on AMR surveys, see our fact sheet.

 This survey will increase the resolution of our existing AMR coverage, and will improve our knowledge of the rocks, faults, soils and groundwater of the area.

-A specialised and experienced contractor is undertaking the survey from May to September 2023.
-A plane is flying 80 m above the ground along east‒west-oriented lines that are 60 to 90 km long and 200 m apart.
-Some lines will be flown north-south to 'tie' the data together.
-The plane is flying higher over towns and buildings and avoids groups of stock.
+A specialised and experienced contractor undertook the survey from May to September 2023.
+A plane flew 80 m above the ground along east‒west-oriented lines 60 to 90 km long and 200 m apart.
+Some lines were flown north-south to 'tie' the data together.
+The plane flew higher over towns and buildings and avoided groups of stock.